subhacom/argos/doc/user.rst

 -----------
 Create a folder and copy all the images you want to annotate into it.

-If you have videos instead, you need to extract some video frames.
-There are many programs, including most video players, which can do this.
-Argos includes a small utility script :py:mod:`argos.extract_frames` if you need.
+If you have videos instead, you can extract some video frames using ``File->Extract frames from video`` in the menu.

+There are many other programs, including most video players, which allow extracting a single frame from a video if you need more control.

 Upon startup the program will prompt you to choose the folder containing the images to be annotated.
 Browse to the desired image